spoddutur/spark-notes/README.md

 ![Image](https://user-images.githubusercontent.com/22542670/26983627-187e1384-4d5a-11e7-9856-2ae5d20071c6.png)

 ### Why columnar?
 Modern compilers and CPUs can apply the standard optimisation techniques like loop unrolling, SIMD, prefetching etc to speed up runtime.
-All of these optimisation techniques basically process batches of rows together.
-Spark leveraged this technique to optimise the cases where whole-stage code-generation could not.
-Hence came another technique called **Vectorization!!** Vectorisation is nothing but batching multiple rows together in a columnar format.
-Each of these batch of multiple rows is executed as SIMD instruction, amortizing the cost of virtual function dispatches.
-(Detail on whole stage code generation and vectorization can be found below in the next topic) .
-For this reason, spark moved from row-based to columnar in-memory data enabling themselves for further SIMD optimisations like data striping.
+All of these optimisation techniques basically process 1-D arrays of data called **vectors** per instruction.
+Spark leveraged this technique to take TungstenEngine to next level.
+Hence came another technique called **Vectorization!!** where Spark tweaked its execution engine to perform vector operations to attain data level parallelism at algorithm level.
+(Detail on whole stage code generation and vectorization can be found below in in my second blog on [WHoleStageCodeGeneration and Vectorization](https://spoddutur.github.io/spark-notes/wsg.html) ).So, Spark moved from row-based to columnar in-memory data enabling themselves for further SIMD optimisations like data striping.

 ### What Opportunities does columnar format opened up?
 Following slide lists the advantages that this change paved way to.
 We’ll discuss details of these points in detail next: